 Review your medicationsWednesday, 8 January 2020

-It’s the start of a new year and a perfect time to review your medications.
+While the start of a new year is the perfect time to review your medications, you can and should get a medication review when you think you need one.
 If you need some assistance you could sign up for a Home Medicines Review, a Medscheck or make an appointment with your GP.
-This is the quietest time of the year for many medical practices and pharmacies, and hopefully for you, so take advantage of the season to get on top of your meds in 2020.

 Home medicines review

 If you take or use five or more medications regardless of what they are treating and haven’t had a review in the last two years you are eligible for a Home Medicines Review.
 A specially trained pharmacist will review your medications for possible unwanted effects and give you extra information on your medications at a home visit.
 You can request this service through your doctor who can make the referral.

 Medschecks are a shorter interview you can have with your pharmacist at the pharmacy.
 These free services will give you and your GP valuable feedback on your medications.